tzaeschke/phtree/README.md

 - `queryExtent()`:      Fastest option when traversing (almost) all of the tree
 - `query()`:            Fastest option for for average result size > 50 (depending on data)
 - `queryAll()`:         Fastest option for for average result size < 50 (depending on data)
-- `nearestNeighbour()`: Nearest neighbour query
+- `nearestNeighbour()`: Nearest neighbor query
 - `rangeQuery()`:       Returns everything with a spherical range

 ### Iterators (PH1)

 All iterators return by default the value of a stored key/value pair.
-All iterators also provide three specialised methods `nextKey()`, `nextValue()` and `nextEntry()` to return only the key, only the value (just as `next()`) or the combined entry object.
+All iterators also provide three specialized methods `nextKey()`, `nextValue()` and `nextEntry()` to return only the key, only the value (just as `next()`) or the combined entry object.
 Iterating over the entry object has the disadvantage that the entries need to be created and create load on the GC (garbage collector).
 However, the entries provide easy access to the key, especially for SOLID keys.

 The `nextValue()` and `next()` methods do not cause any GC (garbage collector) load and simply return the value associated with the result key.
 The `nextKey()` and `nextEntry()` always create new key objects or new key and additional `PhEntry` objects respectively.
 There are two ways to avoid this: